-A triangle with 3 congruent sides is an equilateral triangle.
-A triangle with 2 congruent sides is an isosceles triangle.
-A triangle with 0 congruent sides is a scalene triangle. #
+A triangle with A triangle with A triangle with 3 congruent sides is an 2 congruent sides is an 0 congruent sides is a equilateral triangle . isosceles triangle . scalene triangle .

-- Once you know the type of triangle, you can predict the number of congruent angles and the number of lines of symmetry. - When you fold a triangle along a line of symmetry, each side folds onto a congruent side and each angle folds onto a congruent angle. - You can fold an equilateral triangle three ways to match congruent sides and angles.
+• Once you know the type of triangle, you can predict the number of congruent angles and the number of lines of symmetry.

+- When you fold a triangle along a line of symmetry, each side folds onto a congruent side and each angle folds onto a congruent angle.

+- You can fold an equilateral triangle three ways to match congruent sides and angles.
 That means an equilateral triangle has three lines of symmetry.